Hiring for Talent, Not Just Skills or Experience, Can Be Your Recruiting Advantage!

-….particularly if you are a small to medium sized company who has to compete with the “big guys” in our local Northwest job market.
+….particularly if you are a small to medium sized employer competing with the “Bigs”!

 So how does hiring for talent look different than hiring for specific skills or experience?

-When you hire for talent you’re looking for candidates who have the innate ability, interest and motivation to learn how to do a certain type of work PLUS you are prepared to help them acquire the specific skills they need after they are hired.
+Hiring for talent is very similar to hiring for “fit” in that you’re looking for candidates who have the innate ability, interest and motivation to do a certain type of work – they are the “right fit” for the work that needs to be done.
+But the focus on talent means you are willing to help a candidate with the right “talent” acquire the specific skills they need after they’re hired.
 Your hope is that the employee you hire will not only learn how to do the job quickly but will apply what they’ve learned smartly.
-IOW, they have natural talent.
+IOW, they have natural talent to do the work well.
+They are the right “fit” for the job!

-The phrase “hiring for potential, train for skills” has been around for a long time….but its particularly relevant now for small to medium sized companies who, in this tight labor market, find themselves competing for a shrinking number of already skilled/experienced job candidates.
+…but its particularly relevant for small to medium sized companies who often find themselves competing for a shrinking number of already skilled/experienced job candidates.

-What are the payoffs for finding and hiring for talent in today’s marketplace?
+What are the payoffs for finding and hiring for “fit” in today’s marketplace?

 You change the competitive landscape.

-When you first start your search for the “right candidate” there’s always that euphoric time when you make your wish list of the experience and skills you’d like to see in your “ideal candidate”.
-Most hiring managers , focused on here and now productivity, tend to start there.
-Unfortunately, in today’s job market, there are not only fewer candidates who fit that “ideal” profile, but there are many many companies fighting for their attention.
+When a hiring manager starts their search for the “right candidate” there’s always that euphoric time when you get to make your wish list – all the skills, experiences and talents you’d like to see in your “ideal candidate”.
+Unfortunately, you often find that there are fewer candidates who fit that “ideal” profile, but all the ‘BIGS” are fighting for their attention.

 By focusing on a candidate’s potential rather than their here and now skills, you’re changing who you compete with for what candidates.
-Rather than competing with all those deep pocket employers who have the pay and benefit packages to compete for those few “ideal candidates”, you’re now focusing on a very different pool of candidates that your competitors are likely to overlook.
+Rather than competing with larger companies with deep pockets for pay and benefits, you’re now focusing on a very different pool of candidates that your competitors are likely to overlook.

-In today’s marketplace, the race for the “ideal” candidate may not be winnable , even for the best recruiters.
-The race for talent is.
+In today’s marketplace, the race to hire the candidate with the exact experience and skills you need may not be winnable , even for the best recruiters.
+The race for “talent” is.

 You can hire faster.